aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

  |-- useragent: string (nullable = true)
 ```
 6. Comment the line `option("inferSchema", "true")` and run your program again.
 (Q) What is the type of the attributes `time` and `bytes` this time?
 Why?
-7. (Optional) If you would like to use SQL queries, you should add the following line to create a view named `log_lines` that points to your input.
+7. (Optional) To use SQL queries, you should add the following line to create a view named `log_lines` that points to your input.
 ```scala
 input.createOrReplaceTempView("log_lines")
 ```